-As retailers move from traditional brick-and-mortar shops selling to a mix of brick-and-mortar and online stores, they face numerous supply chain challenges brought about by the need to satisfy two completely different markets.
+As retailers move from traditional brick-and-mortar shops selling to a mix of brick-and-mortar and online stores, they face numerous supply chain challenges.
 Retail stores sell directly from stock.
 While some online retailers can do the same, many rely on third-party distributors and suppliers to ship and fulfill them.

 What is Omni Channel Supply Chain